 Marine Advanced First Aid Revised

 This certification course has been developed to meet Transport Canada requirements for Marine Advanced First Aid.
 Every seafarer who is designated to apply immediate advanced first aid in the event of an accident or illness on board must demonstrate competence to undertake the tasks, duties, and responsibilities as described: immediate action; first aid kits; body structure and function; toxicological hazards aboard ship; examination of the patient; spinal injuries; burns, scalds, and effects of heat and cold; fractures, dislocations, and muscular injuries; medical care of rescued persons, including distress, hypothermia, and cold exposure; radio medical advice; pharmacology; sterilization; cardiac arrest, drowning, and asphyxia; psychological and psychiatric problems; and patient assessment.
-Prerequisites: Participants must be 16 years of age and older.
+Prerequisite: Marine Basic First Aid.
+Participants must be 16 years of age and older.
 Pre-reading and picture ID required.

 Oil and Chemical Tanker Familiarization Training

 This course familiarizes you with basic design of oil and chemical tankers and their cargo handling systems.
 The contents of the course covers safe operating procedures on board oil and chemical tankers, as well as the hazards involved in the handling and carriage of crude oil, petroleum products, and chemical cargoes.
 There is a practical component to this course for enclosed space rescue.
 Practical training will be conducted at Dynamic Rescue Facility.
 Prerequisite: MED with respect to STCW Basic Safety.
 Copies of prerequisites are to be submitted to the course instructor on the first day of the course.

 |First Year Co-op - Term 2 (26 weeks)||Credits|